-Horses and quadbikes are allowed on beaches, but only in certain areas.
+All-terrain vehicles (ATVs) and horses are allowed on our beaches, but only in certain areas.

 As a general rule you can ride your horse on the beach.
 However there are some places where you cannot ride, drive or lead a horse on the beach: